InaccessibleCardinal/some-comps/dayone.md

 });
 ```
 # React
+Finally some React.
 The first React component we saw looked something like this:
 ```
 import React from 'react';
 export default function App(props) {